cameronw-502/code-louisville-javascript-project/README.md

 - Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)
   - This website pulling data from https://api.covidtracking.com/v1/us/current.json which displays the up to date covid information in "Covid-19 Statistics" section.
+  - It is also pulling data from https://sheetdb.io/api/v1/258kzr6osm16s and displaying it on newsletter.html.
 - Post to an external API and show that it has saved/persisted
   - Pushing data from newsletter form to a google sheet and api.
     - API : https://sheetdb.io/api/v1/258kzr6osm16s